When you first thought about becoming a leader, you imagined all the progress you could make …

 In 2007, I landed in my first significant leadership role.
 It was amazing.
 CFO of a $4 million company that multiplied itself many times over in the coming years.
 We built an exceptional team, and I was constantly traveling.

 It almost destroyed me.
 My weight ballooned by more than 30 pounds.
 I had all sorts of odd health problems.
 I was exhausted and cranky, and I wasn’t very good at preventing the stress from rolling down to my teams.
 Within a few years, I knew I had to step away and regroup.

 It was humbling, and I felt like I’d failed.
 I promised myself that I would be better prepared for the next opportunity.
 I attended dozens of conferences, read hundreds of books, listened to over 500 hours of podcast interviews, and assembled a team of mentors that I could call upon for advice.

 In late 2010, I reconnected with a company I’d worked with before and soon joined their team in the senior finance role.
-I’d get another chance.
-And after Port Royal went through several General Managers in a short time, I was promoted to that position.
-Now, I’ve got the second longest tenure in the history of the organization.
-It is very intense, but I’m up for the challenge.
+After Port Royal went through several General Managers in a short time, I was promoted to that position in 2013.
+After navigating jam-packed summers, extensive remodels to our pool area, Hurricane Harvey, and COVID, I stepped down in December 2020 – having the second longest leadership tenure in the history of the organization.

 I believe that we can learn to live and lead at our best.
 In fact, I know that’s true.

-There’s a core set of skills that set good leaders apart from great ones.
-These core skills are relatively easy to adopt – but you’ll need to be intentional about developing them.
+There’s a core set of skills that sets strong leaders apart from the rest.
+These core skills can be practiced – but you’ll need to be intentional about developing them.
 Layer by layer, you can build the habits that will support you in reaching your leadership potential.